Hunting Dog Breeds: 11 Best Dogs for Hunting

 This dog breed was bred specifically for hunting.
 Weighing about 20-35kg and with a life expectancy of 10-12 years, they are more suitable for hunting medium to large game.

-They are very loyal and capable dogs, and these, along with their heritage, make them ideal for all sorts of hunting and tracking.
+They are very loyal and capable dogs, and these, along with their heritage, make them ideal for hunting and tracking.
 They are especially good at hunting foxes, as their name implies.
 They may look like beagles, but American foxhounds tend to be leaner and a bit taller.

 This lends credence to their reputation of being athletic and hard work.
-American foxhounds are also very easy to care for as they require little grooming.
+American foxhounds are also very easy to care for, requiring little grooming.

 They make great household pets due to their kind and eager demeanor.
-Don’t let their kind nature fool you, though; these dogs are very resourceful when it comes to hunting.
+Don’t let their kind nature fool you, though; these dogs are very resourceful in hunting.

 2. Labrador Retriever

-Their double coats for warmth and repelling water; webbed feet; a compact muscled body; and thick tail for balance make them perfect for cold-water retrieving and swimming.
+Their double coats for warmth and repelling water, webbed feet, compact muscled body, and thick tail for balance make them perfect for cold-water retrieving and swimming.

-Labradors are one of the best hunting dog breeds and also mature faster than other breeds, allowing them to understand training at a younger age.
+Labradors are among the best hunting dog breeds and mature faster than others, allowing them to understand training at a younger age.
 They are smart, obedient, and loving even to small children.
 Their short fur makes them easy to maintain.
 They weigh about 25-39kg and have a life expectancy of 10-14 years.

 3. American Pit Bull Terrier

-Although Pit bulls are generally known for their tenacity and menacing demeanor, what many people do not know about them is that one of their original functions was to serve as nanny dogs for families with small children.
+Although Pit bulls are generally known for their tenacity and menacing demeanor, many people do not know that one of their original functions was to serve as nanny dogs for families with small children.

 When trained with love and respect, pit bulls are some of the sweetest animals on the planet.
-Their reputation for danger, however, is the reason why many people have turned them into guard dogs.
+Their reputation for danger, however, is why many people have turned them into guard dogs.

-All these attributes combined make them excellent hunters, especially for a large, daunting game like wild boars.
+These combined attributes make them excellent hunters, especially for a large, daunting game like wild boars.

 With proper training, their muscular frame and remarkable strong jaws make them superior hunting animals and even better companions.
 However, pit bulls require a good and loving home to thrive.